Plan9-Archive/plan9ants/doc/vultr2.md

 	con /srv/fscons
 	fsys main snap -a

 This command will take a long time to complete, because the fossil is dumping all its data to the venti server.
 Yes, its a third copy of the basic install data!
-You will know when it is done because it prints a line like: vac:442c3cd34570119fcf27fc753c2130bc2225def3. ctrl-\ and then q leaves the fscons.
+You will know when it is done because it prints a line like: vac:442c3cd34570119fcf27fc753c2130bc2225def3. ctrl-\ and then q leaves the fscons. although this may not be transmitted properly via the vultr console.
+You can open a different window to work in.
 Next we will find our current location in the venti arenas to set up the wrcmd.

 	bind -b '#S' /dev #if you are working via cpu or hubfs fossilize /dev/sdF0/fossil